John took a two year leave from the plumbing apprenticeship he would never return to. It was time to pursue his singing career. Darryl Sambell

 John and Jill visited their friends Colleen Hewett and husband Danny Finlay in the USA in 1978.
 After negotiations, Danny took over as Johnny's manager.
 Danny believed John's act was tired, and that he needed new songs.
-Danny believed he should cut down John's exposure and to
+Danny cut down John's exposure to

 still dissatisfied and wanted to get into rock, rather than cabaret.
-A business venture between Danny, Colleen, John, and another partner, a restaurant in Melbourne, failed miserably, and they suffered badly financially.
-John lost his holiday farm, but his accountant managed to save his family home.
+A business venture between Danny, Colleen and John, Backtage, a restaurant in Melbourne, failed miserably, and they suffered badly financially.
+John lost his holiday farm, but his accountant managed to save the family home.

 John was hit with an outstanding tax bill.
 The financial pressure was mounting.

 In 1979 John and Jill returned to the USA on holiday and visited Las Vegas where 'The Little River Band' was playing at the 'Aladdin'.
 They met up with old friend Glenn Wheatley, LRB's manager, who arranged for them to see the show.

 John was really impressed with LRB's success and after the show he went backstage.

 John approached Glenn about getting a band together to make an album.
 He thought Glenn could get him back into mainstream music once again.
 After six months of thought, John told his close friend Danny that he was going over to the 'Wheatley Organisation'.

 John and Jill’s first son Robert was born on 27th September.

 Glenn signed John to the WBE Records on January 1st, 1980 and suggested Graham Goble do an album with John.

 perceived as a Cabaret artist, and Graham was locked into the current music scene.
 The 1980 album Uncovered made everyone think twice about John Farnham; he still had 'the voice'.
 The album sold 55,000 copies.
 It had taken only three weeks to record.